The effect of local chemical ordering on dislocation activity in multi-principle element alloys: a three-dimensional discrete dislocation dynamics study: Discussion

 In the case of lamella-like LCOs, when the dislocation line is oriented parallel to the lamella (Fig.\,\ref{fig:Single_dislocation:c}) the pinning and unpinning effects lead to the formation of dislocation alignments along the interfaces with short segments spanning in between during the dislocation motion.
 This observation is in agreement with experimentally observed microstructural alignments during deformation of homogenized CoCu$_{1.71}$FeMnNi \cite{shim_nanoscale_2019}.
 It should be noted that in order to show such microstructure formation in large scale DDD bulk simulations, significant computational resources would be needed to accommodate for high dislocation densities alongside with the requirement of fine dislocation discretization.
 The latter requirement can be rationalized by considering that the numerical resolution of the dislocation line (i.e. the dislocation segment size) has to be adjusted to the size of the chemical resolution in order to accurately capture the local dislocation curvature induced by pinning of the dislocation at sites of high resistive stress.

-Similarly, the size of the random solute aggregation clusters (Configuration-I) chosen in the current 3D DDD simulations are larger than those reported in MD simulations \cite{li_strengthening_2019, antillon_chemical_2020} due to numerical constraints.
+Similarly, the size of the random solute aggregation clusters (Configuration-I) chosen in the current 3D DDD simulations are larger than those reported in MD simulations \cite{li2019strengthening, Antillon2020d} due to numerical constraints.
 This results in larger distances between pinning sites compared to MD simulations, thus a larger dislocation wavelength.
-However, the same wavy dislocation motion observed in MD simulations and experiments are also observed here.
-This wavy motion of the dislocation in the current 3D DDD simulations leads to a higher variation in the dislocation orientations along its length (Fig.\,\ref{fig:Single_dislocation:b}), which can increase the probability of finding dislocation segments aligned in a screw orientation.
+Thus, the corresponding wavelength depends on the relation between the numerical resolution and the cluster size.
+Smaller wavelengths will be obtained in DDD with even lower cluster sizes and higher numerical resolution.
+However, it will not be reasonable to attempt DDD simulations using such high numerical resolution since this would be attempting to model atomic length scales, which is beyond the scope of the corse-grained DDD technique.
+Nevertheless, the same wavy dislocation motion observed in MD simulations and experiments are also observed in the current DDD simulations.
+Furthermore, this wavy motion of the dislocation in the current 3D DDD simulations leads to a higher variation in the dislocation orientations along its length (Fig.\,\ref{fig:Single_dislocation:b}), which can increase the probability of finding dislocation segments aligned in a screw orientation.
 The same conclusion holds for the motion of the dislocation through the lamella-type LCO (Fig.\,\ref{fig:Single_dislocation:c} and \ref{fig:Single_dislocation:d}).